a-rebmann/exploratory-abstraction/README.md

 # Multi-perspective Identification of Event Groups for Event Abstraction

-Prototype of the appproach presetned in <i>Rebmann, A., Pfeiffer, P., Fettke, P., and van der Aa, H.: Multi-perspective Identification of Event Groups for Event Abstraction</i> under submission for the Third International Workshop on Event Data and Behavioral Analytics.
+Prototype of the appproach presented in <i>Rebmann, A., Pfeiffer, P., Fettke, P., and van der Aa, H.: Multi-perspective Identification of Event Groups for Event Abstraction</i> under submission for the Third International Workshop on Event Data and Behavioral Analytics.